-Schools' SAIG Agreements include a provision that schools must notify the Department at CPSSAIG@ed.gov the same day of actual breaches as well as suspected breaches of the security of
+Schools' SAIG Agreements include a provision that schools must notify the Department at CPSSAIG@ed.gov the same day of actual breaches as well as suspected breaches of the security of student records and information, and ED strongly encourages schools to notify their students of the breach at the same time.

-In their reports to the Department, schools should include the following:
+- In their reports to the Department, schools should include the following: - ➤ Date of breach (suspected or known) - > Impact of breach (# of records, etc.) - Method of breach (hack, accidental disclosure, etc.) - > Information Security Program Point of Contact Email and phone details - Remediation Status (complete, in process with detail)

-- Date of breach (suspected or known) - Impact of breach (# of records, etc.) - Method of breach (hack, accidental disclosure, etc.) - Information Security Program Point of Contact Email and phone details - Remediation Status (complete, in process with detail) - Next steps (as needed)
+Next steps (as needed)